0x00000002/token-staking/audit/testing_guide.md

 ### DON'T: Make Coverage Claims

 ```
-❌ "GrantedRewardStorage has 100% coverage"
+❌ "RewardBookkeeper has 100% coverage"
 ❌ "All security tests are complete"
 ❌ "System is audit-ready"
 ```